Laverlin/Yet-Another-Sailing-App/README.md

 - UP button shows previous lap
 - DOWN button scroll to next lap
 - BACK button offer you to clear all laps from permanent storage and drop lap counter to zero.

+======== 0.65 changes
+- display distance covered in cruise mode
+- change layout in cruise mode
+- max speed calculated as moving average for 3 sec, to avoid fluctuation

 ======== 0.6 changes
 - color countdown progress bar
 - new main menu